gustavo-rossi-INPE/open_set_classification/README.md

    Verifies the organization of the pre-extracted patch dataset and counts the available samples per species and split.

 2. **Closed-set training**
-   Trains the closed-set deep learning classifiers on the known species dataset.
+   Trains the closed-set deep learning classifiers on the known species dataset across 5 different seeds.

 3. **Closed-set evaluation**
    Summarizes model performance and generates comparative plots across runs and architectures.